playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/workflow.md

 ![script picker][script_picker]

-To add a new script, open your Pack in PlayCanvas Designer and select or add a Script Component to the Entity you wish to add the script to.
+To add a new script, open your Pack in PlayCanvas Editor and select or add a Script Component to the Entity you wish to add the script to.
 Then in the script picker control, click on the URL field and type in the name of your script, and press Enter.
 You will now see the name of your script is now a link, click this to open the Code Editor.
 Click the x next to the script name to remove the script from this component.

 Alternatively you can open the [Scripts Explorer][scripts_explorer] and drag and drop a script from there into the script picker control.